abhashn8/CodePath-Prework/README.md

 3) #### Uber
    - [ ] I like the opening of the app with two vertical lines going sideways like a "GRAND OPENING".
    - [ ] When a specific location is selected there is a black line that connects the destination.
-And a straight flow of white occurs through the line that makes the movement look smooth.
+A straight flow of white occurs through the line that makes the movement look smooth.

 ### Idea

-I'm developing an app that revolves around athletes' nutritional needs.
-Users can choose their specific sport, input their weight and height, and the app will provide personalized recommendations for the required nutrients.
+I'm thinking of an app that revolves around athletes' nutritional needs.
+Users can choose their specific sport, and input their weight and height, and the app will provide personalized recommendations for the required nutrients.
 It's a tailored approach to help athletes optimize their performance and support their bodies based on their unique physical characteristics and chosen sport.

 ## Notes

 Firstly, I never had experience with Swift before.
-So, navigating and finding the actual icon or functionality was slow.
+So, navigating and finding the actual icon or functionality was slow for me.

 ## License